Last updated on July 4, 2023 by Wandering our World

 This is a great way to see the harbour’s diverse wildlife, including seals, porpoises and a variety of birdlife.
 There are also a number of moorings if you wish to stop off and explore one of the many pubs or restaurants along the water’s edge.

-If you’re looking to keep kids amused while camping on Hayling Island – or you fancy having some fun for yourself – then we’ve created a printable scavenger hunt game!
+If you’re looking to keep children amused while camping on Hayling Island – or you want to have a go for yourself – then we’ve created a printable scavenger hunt game!

 The game encourages players to get out and discover wildlife and nature, as well as make new friends and do fun camping activities.
 Enjoy!